Miss Selfridge

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Miss Selfridge “Not Good Enough”.
+Here we rate Miss Selfridge “It’s a Start”.
 These are a few factors influencing its score:

 • None of its supply chain is certified by crucial labour standards that help ensure worker health and safety, living wages, and other rights.